-For beginners - An introductory, step-by step tutorial designed to familiarize beginning users with what the model is and how to run it.
-This module is also available from a link How To - introductory tutorial on Human's main introductory page.
+For beginners, first time users - An introductory, step-by step tutorial designed to familiarize beginning users with what the model is and how to run it.
+This module is also available from a link Introductory tutorial on Human's main home page.

 More in depth - Three self-instructional tutorials (simulating altitude* ascent, endurance exercise* and emphysema*) containing step by step instructions keyed to screen by screen snapshots that teach new users how to run the model.

 How to use web-HUMAN immediately with no setup.

 It is perfectly possible for you or your students to run pre-stored models One click Experiments) by simply first logging in for access.

 This causes the appearance of the list of available one-step simulations that can then be run by simply clicking on the model of your choice.

 This section describes how to access and run the One- click models and suggests circumstances under which you might find this shortcut useful.

 Note that although we recommend that you familiarize yourself with web-HUMAN first by running the brief self-teaching tutorial [ link ], this is in no way necessary to using the one-click models.

 V. Patients- How to run and analyze web-HUMAN patients *